The summer is finally here, and with it, warm weather, longer days, beaming sunshine, and trees and plants that are full of life.

 But the warm weather also poses a few problems, particularly when it comes to food.
-We all know the importance of keeping an emergency supply of food, but when it is hard to keep food fresh for just a couple of days in the summer, how are we supposed to keep it fresh for years at a time?
+We all know the importance of storing food (many of us working feverishly to check everything off our survival food list), but when it is hard to keep food fresh for just a couple of days in the summer, how are we supposed to keep it fresh for years at a time?

-Safe From Pests
+How To Keep Your Food Safe From Pests

 Luckily, there are steps that you can take to make sure that those creepy crawlies don’t make it into your food storage.
 One of the easiest is to make sure that everything is sealed in an airtight container.
 Even if the items already have secure packaging, it is still a good idea to put it in another container to minimize the risk.

-Safe From the Heat
+How To Keep Your Food Safe From the Heat

 If you have any items that may melt or otherwise be affected by high temperatures, you may want to consider different ways to store them.
 If you do not have space for your food storage in an insulated room, try putting items in coolers.
 Alternatively, there are solar-powered fridges that, although expensive, can really help you out in a grind.

 There are ways to preserve food however, and they can be useful techniques for saving money as well as preserving food storage.
 Canning is one such technique.
 You can start canning using a canner, but there are also ways to keep and preserve food without expensive equipment.
 One such way is to take vegetables and pickle them in vinegar.

-Safe From Harm
+How To Keep Your Food Safe From Harm

 It is important to remember that your food storage needs to include a separate supply of medication that you can use if and when disaster strikes.
-This includes basic things like painkillers, but also a first aid kit and especially for the summer allergy medication.
-If you do this, you can rest easy in the knowledge that all of your bases are covered in case of an emergency.
+This includes basic things like painkillers, but also a first aid kit and especially any prescriptions that you may need (remember you can stock alternatives like fish antibiotics without a prescription).